Non-commutative geometry and thermodynamics of the Schwarzschild-AdS black hole: Introduction

+Numerous studies have explored the thermodynamic properties of black holes within the framework of NC geometry~ \cite{Heidari:2023egu,Filho:2024zxx,Touati:2022zbm,Hamil:2020cwu,Hamil:2021ilv,Hamil:2021asg,Hamil:2022bpd,Chen:2022ngd,Chen:2022dap,Touati:2023gwv,Touati:2023joy,Nozari:2008rc,Campos:2021sff,Banerjee:2008gc,Sharif:2011ja,Alavi:2009tn,Nozari:2006bi, Nicolini:2005vd,Wang:2024jlj,Singh:2020xju}.
+In Refs.~\cite{Nozari:2006bi,Nicolini:2005vd}, NC corrections to the Schwarzschild black hole, modeled through Gaussian and Lorentzian matter distributions, revealed the emergence of a zero-temperature extremal black hole configuration.
+These analyses also showed the existence of a finite maximum temperature reached during evaporation, after which the black hole cools toward absolute zero.
+An important outcome of these studies was the observation that the standard first law of black hole thermodynamics is generally violated.

+Similar features were found in Ref.~\cite{Wang:2024jlj} for a NC Schwarzschild--AdS black hole based on a Lorentzian distribution, where violations of the first law were likewise reported.
+More generally, for static spherically symmetric black holes whose energy-momentum tensor depends explicitly on the black hole mass, the usual form of the first law requires modification~\cite{Wang:2024jlj}, which complicates the definition of thermodynamic quantities such as enthalpy and Gibbs free energy.

-The purpose of this paper is to investigate the thermodynamics of the Schwarzschild--AdS black hole in noncommutative spacetime.
-Using Bopp’s shift and the Moyal product, we derive first-order corrections in the NC parameter for the black hole mass, Hawking temperature, and entropy.
-By relating the black hole mass and cosmological constant to enthalpy and pressure, we establish the first law of thermodynamics for the noncommutative AdS black hole (NC AdS-BH) and confirm its validity.
-Our results show that noncommutativity removes the divergent behavior of the temperature, allowing an estimate of $\Theta \simeq 0.3\, \ell_{p}$.
+In this work, we investigate the thermodynamics of Schwarzschild--AdS black holes in NC geometry using the Bopp shift and the Moyal product approach.
+We show that the thermodynamic observables acquire a nontrivial dependence on the noncommutativity parameter while consistently satisfying both the first law of thermodynamics and the Smarr relation.
+In addition, the analysis reveals the existence of a finite maximum black hole temperature, as well as a minimum mass induced by noncommutativity below which black hole formation is not possible.
+Our results show that noncommutativity removes the divergent behavior of the temperature, allowing an estimate of $\Theta \simeq 0.1\, \ell_{p}$.
 We also analyze the heat capacity to discuss the stability of the NC black hole and examine the Helmholtz free energy to explore the associated phase transition.

-The paper is organized as follows.
-In Section~2, we introduce the noncommutative corrections to the AdS--Schwarzschild metric using Bopp’s shift and derive the relation between total mass and horizon radius.
-Section~3 presents a detailed analysis of the thermodynamic properties of the AdS--Schwarzschild black hole in noncommutative spacetime.
+This paper is organized as follows.
+In Section~2, we introduce the NC corrections to the AdS--Schwarzschild metric using Bopp’s shift and derive the relation between total mass and horizon radius.
+Section~3 presents a detailed analysis of the thermodynamic properties of the AdS--Schwarzschild black hole in NC spacetime.
 Finally, Section~4 summarizes our main results and conclusions.
+In this article, we use natural units $G=c=k_B=\hbar=1$.